Published on December 28th, 2017 | by ddeupree

 Vitrectomy eye surgery for floaters and hemorrhage

 The vitreous is normally a clear, jelly-like fluid that fills the inside of the eye.
-Various disease states can cause the vitreous to cloud, fill with blood or even harden so that light entering the eye will be misdirected and not reach the retina properly.
+Various eye disease complications can cause the vitreous to cloud, fill with blood or even harden so that light entering the eye is unable to reach the retina properly.

-The vitrectomy procedure is usually performed as an outpatient procedure.
+The vitrectomy procedure is typically an outpatient procedure.
 Rarely, an overnight stay in the hospital is required.

-Local or general (while you are asleep) anesthesia may be used.
-The eye will be held opened using a special speculum and the eye that is not being operated on will be covered.
+Your surgeon will use local or general (while you are asleep) anesthesia.
+He then holds the eye open using a special speculum and covers the eye that is not being operated on.

-The procedure begins with Dr. Deupree making a small (less than 2mm) slit in the side of the eye and inserting an infusion line to maintain constant eye pressure.
-Next, a microscopic cutting device is inserted which will aspirate (suck out) the vitreous fluid.
+The begin the procedure, Dr. Deupree makes a small slit in the side of the eye then inserts an infusion line to maintain constant eye pressure.
+See the animation.
+Next, he inserts a microscopic cutting device which will aspirate (suck out) the vitreous fluid.

-A microscopic light source is also inserted to illuminate the inside of the eye through the procedure.
-Additional instruments may also be used to perform additional maneuvers such as cauterizing blood vessel leaks or removing scar tissue.
+He illuminates the inside of the eye throughout the procedure with a microscopic light source.
+Additional instruments are ready to perform other maneuvers such as cauterizing blood vessel leaks or removing scar tissue.

-Dr. Deupree will look through a microscope while performing the procedure.
+Dr. Deupree looks through a microscope while performing the procedure.
 He may also use special lenses to help see the anatomy of the eye.

-After the vitreous is removed, the surgeon will refill the eye with a special saline solution that closely resembles the natural vitreous fluid in your eye.
-Tiny absorbable stitches are used to close the three small openings and antibiotic injections to prevent infection will be instilled at the end of the procedure.
+After removing the vitreous, the surgeon refills the eye with a special saline solution that closely resembles the natural vitreous fluid in your eye.
+He closes the three small openings with tiny absorbable stitches and uses antibiotic injections to prevent infection at the end of the procedure.